-- a.
-All attorneys of record for the parties in this case, including members of their respective law firms, and their employees assisting in the preparation of this case for trial; - b.
-Experts and consultants retained by the parties for the preparation or trial of this case; - C. Translators privately retained by the parties for the preparation or trial of this case; - d.
-The Court, its staff, court reporters, deposition videographers, mediators, court appointed translators, witnesses, and the jury in this case; - e.
-Any attorney representing a party in other present or future cases in any court in the United States against the party asserting confidentiality alleging claims arising out of the same or similar set of facts, transactions, or occurrences that are asserted in the petition filed in this case.
+- a) All attorneys of record for the parties in this case, including members of their respective law firms, and their employees assisting in the preparation of this case for trial; - b) The Parties and their personnel actually engaged in assisting in the preparation of this action for trial and who have been advised in writing of their obligation hereunder; - c) Experts and consultants retained by the parties for the preparation or trial of this case; - d) Translators privately retained by the parties for the preparation or trial of this case; - e) The Court, its staff, court reporters. deposition videographers. mediators, courtappointed translators, witnesses. and the jury in this case; - f) Any attorney representing a party in other present or future cases in any court in the United States against the party asserting confidentiality alleging claims arising out of the same or similar set of facts, transactions, or occurrences that are asserted in the petition filed in this case.